How to Safely Paint Wooden Toys

 • Make sure the wood is completely dry before applying any paint.
 If you're unsure, let it sit overnight.

-• Apply a thin (but ample – don’t scrimp) coat of paint.
-You can also purchase them in 2-ounce sample sizes that are perfect for small projects like this.
-Choose one of our designer colors or we can color match to any of competitor’s colors, too!
+• Apply a thin, but ample, coat of paint.
+Our 2-ounce sample sizes are perfect for small painting projects like this.
 For an easy-to-clean surface, use a semi-gloss or gloss finish.
-For a more translucent look that will allow the wood grain to show through you can dilute the paint with water so it acts more like a stain.
+For a more translucent look that will allow the wood grain to show through you can dilute the paint with a small amount of water so it acts more like a stain.

-• After allowing it to dry fully, apply a second coat.
+• After allowing the first coat to fully dry, apply a second coat.

 • The paint will take 7-10 days to fully cure and harden, so have patience before letting your little one start playing!